 Switches and parameters for the general steering of the program are - by default - found in the file Run.dat.
 In particular, it can include the names (and the paths) of other input data files.
 In most cases the syntax to specify a parameter in these data files is where spaces are of no consequences.
 Exclamation marks indicate the begin of a comment line.
 However, it should be stressed that the read-in devices of the different SHERPA modules are case sensitive.
-If a parameter or switch has not been specified, a default parameter is given.
+For any input parameter of SHERPA which is a number, they allow the specification through an algebraic expression in C-style like